cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.13.0 - 16/03/2019 =
+* Restructured the code to better comply with the WordPress coding standards and cleaned up some code
+* Fixed an issue where the feed process would fail when the product_type source was selected

+= 1.12.3 - 08/02/2019 =
+* Improved the security of the http requests

 = 1.12.2 - 14/12/2018 =
 * Restored the wppfm_feed_item_value filter name
 * Improved the German translation